hashgraph/hedera-hardhat-example-project/README.md

 # Hedera Hardhat Example Project

-The Hedera Hardhat Example Project demonstrates how to test and deploy a Hedera smart contract using a community instance of the [Hedera JSON RPC Relay](https://github.com/hashgraph/hedera-json-rpc-relay).
-For more information about Hardhat projects check out their docs [here](https://hardhat.org/hardhat-runner/docs/guides/project-setup).
+This Hedera Hardhat Example Project offers boilerplate code for testing and deploying smart contracts via Hardhat.
+It includes configuration for both community-hosted and local ([Hedera Local Node](https://github.com/hashgraph/hedera-local-node)) instances of the [Hedera JSON RPC Relay](https://github.com/hashgraph/hedera-json-rpc-relay).

-> :fire: Check out the step-by-step tutorial [here](https://docs.hedera.com/hedera/tutorials/smart-contracts/deploy-a-smart-contract-using-hardhat).
+:fire: Check out the step-by-step tutorial [here](https://docs.hedera.com/hedera/tutorials/smart-contracts/deploy-a-smart-contract-using-hardhat-and-hedera-json-rpc-relays).

 ## Project Files and Folders

-- `hardhat.config` - The Hardhat project configuration file reqiured for the project.
-This includes the Hedera testnet account private key, community JSON-RPC relay URL, and defines the Hardhat tasks.
+- `hardhat.config.js` - This is the configuration file for your Hardhat project development environment.
+It centralizes and defines various settings like Hedera networks, Solidity compiler versions, plugins, and tasks.

-- `/contracts` - The folder that contains the Greeter smart contract.
+- `/contracts` - This folder holds all the Solidity smart contract files that make up the core logic of your dApp. contracts are written in `.sol` files.

-- `/test` - The folder that contains the test file that tests the Greeter.sol smart contract.
+- `/test` - This folder contains test scripts that help validate your smart contracts' functionality.
+These tests are crucial for ensuring that our contracts behave as expected.

--  `/scripts` - The folder that contains the Hardhat project scripts.
+-  `/scripts` - This folder contains essential JavaScript files for tasks such as deploying smart contracts to the Hedera network.

-- `.env` - The file that stores the environment variables like the testnet account private key and community JSON-RPC url
+- `.env.example` - This file is a blueprint for environment variables needed by the project.
+Copy this file to a `.env` file and fill in the actual values before starting the development server or deploying smart contracts.
+To facilitate a smooth test setup and deployment process, some variables are pre-filled in this example file.

 ## Setup